Mission

 DhhEAF Program

-Advanced players and quick learners with a comprehensive conceptual understanding are utilized as mentors for students where these skills are more difficult to master.
-As mentors, they gain their own level of self-confidence and gratification.
+Advanced players and quick learners with a comprehensive understanding are utilized as mentors for students where these skills are more difficult to master.
+As mentors, they interact with different sub-groups and gain their own level of self-confidence and gratification.
 The program is then customized so that each student progresses within his/her own level of success.
+Students understand they can play at a competitive level or just to have fun and socialize.

 What's new: